 Suspensions due to scope of work changes cannot be revalidated.
 A new WA and/or SWP is required.

 6.4.
-SPOT CHECKS USING SWP/HAZARD ASSESSMENT REVIEW CHECKLIST
+SWP Assurance Checks

-To ensure completed SWPs and WA Forms are meeting standards and to improve quality, people leaders must complete and document spot checks using the OMM-B2-S-001 SWP/Hazard Assessment Review Checklist Form for each of the following (as available):
+To ensure completed SWPs are meeting standards and to improve quality, people leaders must complete field spot checks using the SWP Focused Inspection.